vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-NsxtEdgeSnapshotStatus.md

 ## Synopsis

-Request the snapshot status for NSX Edge nodes.
+Request the snapshot status for NSX edge nodes.

 ## Syntax